dailydotdev/docs/docs/key-features/feeds.md

 ## Best discussions feed

 In the "Best Discussions" feed, we showcase the most interesting discussions currently taking place on daily.dev.
 The ranking is determined by multiple factors, including the reputation levels of the people who commented, the freshness of the comments, and the number of upvotes on the comments, among others.
-This feed is designed to help you find engaging and interesting discussions that you can participate in!
+This feed is designed to help you find engaging and interesting discussions to participate in!